-Colle del Nivolet is a high mountain pass at an elevation of 2.641m (8,665 ft) above the sea level, located in the Eastern group of the Graian Alps in Italy.
-The pass is traversed by the road SP50.
-It is the road featured in several scenes of The Italian Job, the final bus crash scene probably being the most famous.
-It's one of the highest mountain roads of Italy.
+Colle del Nivolet is a high mountain pass at an elevation of 2.621m (8,599ft) above the sea level, located on the boundary between the Aosta Valley and the Piemont regions of Italy.
+It is the road featured in The Italian Job film, the final bus crash scene probably being the most famous.
+It's one of the highest roads of Italy.

 Is the road to Colle del Nivolet paved?